The number of varieties in a family which contain a rational point: Introduction

 denote the ``zero-locus'' of $\br$.
 Without loss of generality one may assume that $\br$ is a finite \emph{subgroup}, as $X(F)_\br = X(F)_{\langle\br\rangle}$.
 Define the associated counting function to be

-Whilst at first glance it might not be clear how \eqref{def:conic_counting_function} is related to \eqref{def:Brauer_counting_function}, this relationship becomes immediately clear once one is acquainted with the dictionary between Brauer group elements and families of Brauer-Severi varieties.
+At first glance it might not be clear how \eqref{def:conic_counting_function} and \eqref{def:Brauer_counting_function} are related.
+However, this relationship becomes immediately clear once one is acquainted with the dictionary between Brauer group elements and families of Brauer-Severi varieties.
 For example, to any conic bundle $\pi:Y \to X$ one may associate a quaternion algebra over $F(X)$, giving rise to an element $Q_\pi \in \Br U$, where $U \subset X$ is the open subset given by removing those $x \in X$ whose fibre $\pi^{-1}(x)$ is singular.
 If the generic fibre of $\pi$ has the shape

 with $a,b \in F(X)^*$, then the associated quaternion algebra is simply $(a,b)$.
-Moreover given $x \in U(F)$, we have $Q_\pi(x)=0 \in \Br F$ if and only if the fibre over $x$ contains a rational point.
+Moreover, given $x \in U(F)$, we have $Q_\pi(x)=0 \in \Br F$ if and only if the fibre over $x$ contains a rational point.
 In this case, we therefore have an equality $N(U,H,Q_\pi,B) = N(U,H,\pi,B)$ of counting functions.
 Finite collections of Brauer group elements correspond to \emph{products} of Brauer-Severi varieties (see \S \ref{sec:Brauer-Severi_schemes} for further details).

-Serre \cite{Ser90} only considers the case where $X=\PP^n,F=\QQ$ and $\br=\{b\}$ is a single element of order two.
+Serre \cite{Ser90} only considered the case where $X=\PP^n,F=\QQ$ and $\br=\{b\}$ is a single element of order two.
 For any open subset $U \subset \PP^n$ where $b$ is defined, he showed that

 where $H$ is an anticanonical height function on $\PP^n$ and